« Back to Recipe

 The resulting pan sauce is probably the best part of the dish.
 Divide the sauce evenly with the portions of shrimp.

-While you peal and eat the shrimp, dip the sauce with the bread.
+While you peel and eat the shrimp, dip the sauce with the bread.

 Steamed small red potatoes and corn on the cob make an excellent addition to this meal.